martinggww/fi_genai_frontier/README.md

 The [detailed stack description](https://docs.demo.saas.apptoku.com/introduction/stack-description) is available in the documentation.

-## How was the SaaS Boilerplate created?
+## How was the Market Frontier created?

 In our experience in Apptension, we have built hundreds of web and mobile applications over the years and saw a bunch of standard features.
 For example, all applications (or at least 99% of them) need a login, email templating, payments and subscriptions, CMS integration, and more.

 A broader list of elements that can be implemented in projects in this way was created after building dozens of different types of SaaS products.
 We analyzed them and noticed many common parts appeared virtually unchanged.
-So we created SaaS Boilerplate that is the base, and while it requires design or functional customization for a specific SaaS product, it dramatically reduces development time.
+So we created Market Frontier that is the base, and while it requires design or functional customization for a specific SaaS product, it dramatically reduces development time.

 That's why you don't have to start by writing the code for that login or payment function.
 Instead, you can use off-the-shelf elements in those places and focus on creating the rest of the features unique to the project.

 The development process is ongoing as we continually add new features and improve existing ones.
-We started with AWS Boilerplate, which evolved into the current SaaS Boilerplate.
+We started with AWS Boilerplate, which evolved into the current Market Frontier.
 It originally contained only infrastructure (a configured AWS account) and was a template for the project, which had blanks for the back-end and front-end.

 We saw that it was already a handy and very well-received tool, so the next natural step was to add more elements to it – front-end, back-end, and pack the relevant features that were most often repeated in different projects, including logging, CRUD, payments, integration with content pool, etc.

-Our idea was that it shouldn't be just the code itself because SaaS Boilerplate also contains our know-how – because we gathered everything needed for development and around development in one package.
+Our idea was that it shouldn't be just the code itself because Market Frontier also contains our know-how – because we gathered everything needed for development and around development in one package.
 So you don't have to think about choosing code formatting, matching different tools and their subsequent configuration, etc. Moreover, such a package is proven and battle-tested – you can just upload it to the cloud and start so-called heavy development.

 ## Who are we?